spc

 in progress (since 2024)

-The approaches explored and works created under the umbrella of MONSTERS'N'GHOSTS are responses to and challenges of my feelings of intimidation and helplessness in the face of accelerating climate change and environmental degradation.
-The project takes its name and original inspiration from the interdisciplinary edited collection Arts of Living on a Damaged Planet: Ghosts and Monsters of the Anthropocene, and is further spurred by the posthumanist approaches developed in Meeting the Universe Halfway, Staying With the Trouble: Making Kin in the Chthulucene and Exposed: Environmental Politics and Pleasures in Posthuman Times, among others.
+The project is originally inspired by the interdisciplinary collection Arts of Living on a Damaged Planet: Ghosts and Monsters of the Anthropocene and further spurred by posthumanist and eco-feminist frameworks developed in Meeting the Universe Halfway, Staying With the Trouble and Exposed: Environmental Politics and Pleasures in Posthuman Times, among others.

-Stepping outside my comfort zone behind the camera lens to enact various modes of embodiment, I seek to create visual counter-environments that open space for regenerative re-imagination amid the multiple toxic symptoms of capitalist insatiability.
-The works presented here reflect the different approaches I am exploring in a non-linear mode of research-creation.
+The works presented here (click on images to enlarge) reflect different approaches I am exploring in a non-linear mode of research-creation.
 They are expressions of an evolving project and prototypes of a growing body of work.
+Together, they aim to open spaces in which regenerative re-imagination can take hold and circulate.

 < Überblick Projekte